queens-satellite-team/Space-School/lab5/lab5.md

 # Goals of Lab 5

-We will learn how to...
+We will learn...

+1️⃣ What soldering is.

-1️⃣ Prepare our design, and workstation in order to solder.
+2️⃣ How to prepare our design, and workstation in order to solder.

-2️⃣ Solder components together.
+3️⃣ How to solder components together.

-3️⃣ Remove components that have been soldered.
+4️⃣ How to remove components that have been previously soldered.

-4️⃣ Clean up the mess left behind.
+5️⃣ How to clean up the mess left behind after soldering.

 # Section 1 - Motivation